microsoft/vscode-wiki/How-to-Contribute.md

 ## Pull Requests
 Before we can accept a pull request from you, you'll need to sign a [[Contributor License Agreement (CLA)|Contributor-License-Agreement]].
 It is an automated process and you only need to do it once.

-To enable us to quickly review and accept your pull requests, always create one pull request per issue.
-Never merge multiple requests in one.
+To enable us to quickly review and accept your pull requests, always create one pull request per issue and [link the issue in the pull request](https://github.com/blog/957-introducing-issue-mentions).
+Never merge multiple requests in one unless they have the same root cause.
 Be sure to follow our [[Coding Guidelines|Coding-Guidelines]] and keep code changes as small as possible.
 Avoid pure formatting changes to code that has not been modified otherwise.
-And, if possible, cover your changes with tests.
+Pull requests should contain tests whenever possible.

-## Where to Contribute
+### Where to Contribute

-Check out the [issues list](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue).
-Issues labeled [`effort easy`](https://github.com/Microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3A%22effort+easy%22) are good candidates to pick up if you are in the code for the first time.
+Check out the [full issues list](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue) for a list of all potential areas for contributions.
+Note that just because an issue exists in the repository does not mean we will accept a contribution to the core editor for it.
+There are several reasons we may not accepts a pull request like:

+* Performance - One of Visual Studio Code's core values is to deliver a *lightweight* code editor, that means it should perform well in both real and perceived performance.
+* User experience - Since we want to deliver a *lightweight* code editor, the UX should feel lightweight as well and not be cluttered.
+Most changes to the UI should go through the issue owner and/or the UX team.
+* Architectural - The team and/or feature owner needs to agree with any architectural impact a change may make.
+Things like new extension APIs *must* be discussed with and agreed upon by the feature owner.

+To improve the chances to get a pull request merged you should select an issue that is labelled with the [`help-wanted`](https://github.com/Microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [bug](https://github.com/Microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3A%22bug%22) labels.
+If the issue you want to work is not labelled with `help-wanted` or `bug`, you can start a conversation with the issue owner asking whether an external contribution will be considered.

 ## Suggestions
 We're also interested in your feedback for the future of Code.
 You can submit a suggestion or feature request through the issue tracker.
 To make this process more effective, we're asking that these include more information to help define them more clearly.